-The most disorienting moment is when you first arrive in a city, after you get your bags dropped off at your accommodation, and you walk out the front door.
+The most disorienting moment is when you first arrive in a city after you get your bags dropped off at your accommodation, and you walk out the front door.

-Create a basic guide of the city and put pins on every place in a map, so you can enjoy the neighbourhood seeing everything you want around it.
+Create a basic guide of the city and put pins on every place on a map, so you can enjoy the neighborhood seeing everything you want around it.
 But always leave lots of space to wander around and get lost.
 This is usually the best way to find cool and unique stuff, creating an experience that is totally yours that a guide could never give to you.

 – Debbie Corrano, Pequenos Monstros (in Portuguese)

 Google Maps is the perfect app for your smartphone.
 After researching all the notable spots that you want to visit, type them into Google Maps and click “Save,” which will add a star to your map.
 Then you can see which areas have the highest concentration of places that you want to go.
 If you have a Google account, this will also sync across devices, meaning you can star the items on the web interface and they will show up on your mobile.